danielleeehahn/awesome-data-project/README.md

 **1. Chicago Public Library!**
 2. Any Biomedical related topic (like Blindness)
 3. Any social media related topic (like the Internet Equity!)
+4. A project related to accessibility of resources to the homeless population